All, Miscellaneous, Realty

 Micro-markets tackle the obvious problem of expensive housing.
 The houses in these markets are much more affordable than the ones in prime locations - the average prices are about one-third of the property prices in their prime counterparts.

 In a bustling and ever-expanding city like Mumbai, access to facilities and ease of transport is a major determinant in choosing a neighborhood to live in.
 The Metro connectivity is a game-changer with the potential to redefine Mumbai’s property market.
+The Real Estate developers in Mumbai have been targeting this for their project.
 With the onset of the Monorail and the Coastal Road, the micro-markets are no longer far-flung options for those not looking to spend hours on the road getting from point A to point B.

 The space-crunch in Mumbai is nudging schools and colleges to move to micro-markets, which is a great advantage for families looking to relocate with their children.
 For senior citizens, the advantage includes medical facilities such as hospitals, diagnostic centers, and laboratories that are moving into these pockets.
 With most of these amenities being newer constructions, the facilities have the benefit of being well-built with the latest safety codes.